Learning Physical Operators using Neural Operators: Compressible Navier--Stokes Equations

 \subsection{Physics}

 Consider the two-dimensional compressible Navier--Stokes equations under adiabatic and inviscid flow:

 where $\rho$ determines the density, $u$ defines the x-component of velocity, $v$ defines the y-component of velocity and $P$ determines the pressure of the fluid.
 The Navier--Stokes equations solve the flow of a compressible fluid given by its specific heat ratio of $\gamma$.
 The system defines the flow without viscosity, bounded with periodic boundary conditions within the domain, modelling two opposite moving streams under perturbation.
 The dataset is built by performing a Latin hypercube scan across the defined domain for the parameters $\alpha, \beta$, which parametrise the initial velocity and pressure fields for each simulation as given in \cref{comp_ns_params_rho,comp_ns_params_vx,comp_ns_params_vy,comp_ns_params_P}.
 We generate 500 simulation points, each with its initial condition and use them for training.
-The solver is built using a spectral method outlined in \href{https://github.com/pmocz/navier-stokes-spectral-python}{Philip Mocz's code}.
+The solver is built using a finite-volume method to solve for the Kelvin-Helmholtz instability as outlined in \href{https://github.com/pmocz/finitevolume-python}{Philip Mocz's code}.

 Each data point, as in each simulation, is generated with a different initial condition as described above.
 The parameters of the initial conditions are sampled from within the domain as given in \cref{table: data_generation_comp_ns_combined}.
 Each simulation is run up until wall-clock time reaches $2.0$ $\Delta t = 0.0005$.
 The spatial domain is uniformly discretised into 128 spatial units in the x and y axes.
 The temporal domain is subsampled to factor in every $20^{th}$ time instance, and the spatial domain is kept as is with a $128\times 128$ grid for the neural PDE.
 Parameterisation of the initial conditions and the gas ratio used for both training and testing can be found in \cref{table: data_generation_comp_ns_combined}.